gravitational/careers/challenges/systems/challenge-1.md

 * CLI user experience: a couple examples of what it may look like to invoke a command.
 This allows us an opportunity to envision how we will run the program.
-* Level 3+: Streaming approach, TLS setup (version, cipher suites, etc.)
+* Level 3+: TLS setup (version, cipher suites, etc.)
+* Level 4+: Output streaming
-* Level 4+: Process execution lifecycle (how will you start and stop jobs, add them to cgroups, etc.)
+* Level 5: Process execution lifecycle (how will you start and stop jobs, add them to cgroups, etc.)

 Once the design document has been approved by two reviewers, move on to the